undergrad-partner-school

 Boarding

-The cost of room and board (on campus) per academic year at Landmark College was $16,450 in 2025.
-The cost of a dorm room only at this school in 2025 was $8,610 for one academic year.
+In 2025, room and board cost at Landmark College amounted to $16,450 a year.
+The cost of a dorm room only at this school in 2025 came to $8,610 for one academic year.
 The estimated expense of room-only (on campus) for commuters not living at home was $8,505.

 Financial Aid

-Obtaining some financial support in forms of grants, loans, scholarships or work-study programs can be vital for finishing your studies.
-If you want to find out more about need-based and non-need-based aid at Landmark College, here are some recent data you should take into consideration.
+Grants, loans, scholarships, work-study programs: these are all types of financial help available to students.
+If you wish to find out more about need-based and non-need-based aid at Landmark College, here are some recent data you should take into consideration.

 According to the most recent data, 41 freshmen were awarded financial aid.
-Students of this school received an average of $37,185 in financial help.
+The average amount of financial aid given to students was $37,185.

 Need-based

-205 students were granted some form of need-based financial aid.
+There were 205 students who received need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at Landmark College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was estimated to be 205.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $647,242, and state $357,216.
+The total number of students (including freshmen) who were determined to have financial need came to be 205.
+The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $647,242, and state $357,216.
 The students of Landmark College received the -institutional need-based aid in the amount of $9,395,098, and external in the amount of $78,833.

 $10,351